In the steps below, we break down how you can create a presentation using data from Salesforce.

 Add the built-in table from PowerPoint to the slide.
 Set the necessary number of rows and columns.

-In the first cell, manually add the Table element's body: <mdoc:table name="Table Element" value="The needed collection of records" variable= "Variable Name" repeatingRow="The order number of the row" />.
+In the first cell, manually add the Table element's body: <mdoc:table name="Table Element" value="The needed collection of records" variable= "Variable Name" repeatingRow="The order number of the row" hidden="false" />.

 Using the information from the Query Builder, populate the cells with the necessary data.